calvear93/env/README.md

 ## 📡 **Providers**

 Main feature of this library is using providers for get and set environment variables.
-So, you cand define your own provider, but lib came with 3 integrated providers:
+So, you can define your own provider, but lib came with 3 integrated providers:

 -   ## **`package-json`**